TLSenz/TLSenZ/README.md

 ## Welcome

 Welcome to my Github.
-I am Thalium, a SWE Apprentice from Switzerland.
+I am Thalium or TLSenZ, a SWE Apprentice from Switzerland.
 I like Coding, Linux and Computers.

 Favorite Linux Distro: Arch